Kaiguang/likaiguang-com/blog-posts/how-to-host-static-gatsby-website-on-aws/index.md

 Ran `npm run deploy` to build and upload my website to the S3 bucket.

-### S3 Bucket: www.likaiguang.com

-This was a redirecting bucket so I didn't upload anything.

-#### Under Tab: Properties

-I enabled bucket for static website hosting, selected _Redirect requests_ to _likaiguang.com_ target bucket or domain.

-#### Under Tab: Permissions

-This was a redirecting bucket, so I left permission default. _Block all public access_ was on, _Bucket Policy_ was empty.

 ## 4. CloudFront

-In the distribution creation, I set the _Origin Domain Name_ to the bucket endpoint _likaiguang.com.s3-website-us-west-2.amazonaws.com_, not the S3 bucket _likaiguang.com.s3.amazonaws.com_ from the drop-down.
+In the distribution creation, I set the _Origin Domain Name_ to the S3 Website endpoint _likaiguang.com.s3-website-us-west-2.amazonaws.com_, not the S3 API endpoint _likaiguang.com.s3.amazonaws.com_ from the drop-down.

 Changed _Viewer Protocol Policy_ to _Redirect HTTP to HTTPS_.